Opera vs Vivaldi: Check Out Our Features & Performance Winner

 Opera has some features that Vivaldi doesn’t offer.
 One of them is the built-in VPN.
 It allows you to browse the web anonymously without being tracked by your internet service provider and unblock region-restricted websites.

-Adblocker is available on both browsers.
+Ad blocker is available on both browsers.
 Although not enabled by default, you can easily enable it from the settings.

-Vivaldi has a dedicated tab to customize mouse gestures and keyboard shortcuts; You can reconfigure the gestures, adjust sensitivity and enable rocker gestures.
+Vivaldi has a dedicated tab to customize mouse gestures and keyboard shortcuts; You can reconfigure the gestures, adjust sensitivity, and enable rocker gestures.

-You can log in to Twitch, Reddit, Discord, stream audio from YouTube Music, Apple Music and even chat on Facebook Messenger and WhatsApp directly from the web browser.
+You can log in to Twitch, Reddit, Discord, stream audio from YouTube Music, Apple Music, and even chat on Facebook Messenger and WhatsApp directly from the web browser.

-My Flow is another Oprea exclusive that you can access from the side panel.
+My Flow is another Opera exclusive that you can access from the side panel.
 It allows you to connect all your devices with My Flow to send messages and files between your mobile and desktop.